Will you believe me if I told you the number of people who go online every day is still growing with how open the internet is today?

-Then in relation to what stage they are at in their buyer’s path, you will need to think about when they are most likely to be able to consume this material.
+Then to what stage they are at in their buyer’s path, you will need to think about when they are most likely to be able to consume this material.
 We call this the mapping of material.

 With content mapping, the goal is to target content according to:

 - The features of the individual who will consume it (that’s where buyer personas come in).